 Arts Night is an annual event for the Department of Foreign Literature & Languages.
-It is a talent show of sorts that shows off our students talents.
-The twist is that all perfomances are related to foreign languages!
+It is a talent show of sorts that highlights our students' artistic and creative abilities.
+Each Arts Night event has a theme related to global culture, and features performances and presentations in world languages.

 To watch the performances of our students or view the programs please see the links below: